Updated Mar 14, 2026 § For Pets

 Can I use an AirTag to track my dog?

 Yes, and millions of dog owners do.
-The AirTag works by broadcasting a Bluetooth signal that nearby iPhones pick up and relay to you through Apple's Find My network.
-It's not real-time GPS, but in areas with lots of iPhones, it updates frequently enough to locate a missing dog.
-You'll need a collar holder like the Elevation Lab TagVault Pet since the AirTag has no built-in attachment point.
-Apple does not officially recommend AirTag for pet tracking, and the accessible CR2032 battery poses an ingestion risk for dogs that chew.
+The AirTag works by broadcasting a Bluetooth signal that nearby iPhones pick up and relay to you through Apple’s Find My network.
+It’s not real-time GPS, but in areas with lots of iPhones, it updates frequently enough to locate a missing dog.
+You’ll need a collar holder like the Elevation Lab TagVault Pet since the AirTag has no built-in attachment point.
+Apple doesn’t officially recommend AirTag for pet tracking, and the accessible CR2032 battery poses an ingestion risk for dogs that chew.

 How far can a Bluetooth dog tracker reach?